Tesla Door Handle Not Working? DIY Fix Guide (2026)

 - Insert the repaired/new handle into the door

-- Secure with mounting bolts
+- Secure mounting bolts — torque to 9 Nm

 - Test handle operation before reinstalling door panel

-- Reinstall door panel in reverse order
+- Reinstall door panel in reverse order — clips first from the top, then press firmly along the bottom

 Model 3 & Model Y Door Handle Fix